mrinalcs/mrinalcs.github.io/index.md

     type: WebSite
 ---

-Student of M.Sc in Statistics at Visva Bharati, Shantiniketan.
+M.Sc.
+Statistics student at Visva Bharati, Shantiniketan, with background in data analysis, statistical modeling, and programming.
+Passionate about extracting insights from data using R, Python, and SQL.

 ## Skills